Shopify/unity-buy-sdk/EXAMPLES.md

 });
 ```

-### Apple Pay checkout
+## Apple Pay checkout

 You can allow users to pay with Apple Pay, providing a seamless checkout experience.

-To determine whether the user is able to make a payment with Apple Pay you can use the `CanCheckoutWithNativePay` method.
-If the user has this capability, you can use `CheckoutWithNativePay` to present the Apple Pay authentication interface to the user.
-If not you can have them pay using [Native Web Checkout](#native-web-view-checkout).
+To determine whether the user is able to make a payment with Apple Pay, you can use the `CanCheckoutWithNativePay` method.
+If the user has this capability, then you can use `CheckoutWithNativePay` to present the Apple Pay authentication interface to the user.
+If they do not, then you can accept payment using [Native Web Checkout](#native-web-view-checkout).

 `CheckoutWithNativePay` takes in 4 parameters:

-1. `key` is the Merchant ID of your application found on your [Apple Developer Portal](https://developer.apple.com/library/content/ApplePay_Guide/Configuration.html)
+* `key` is the Merchant ID of your application found on your [Apple Developer Portal](https://developer.apple.com/library/content/ApplePay_Guide/Configuration.html)
-2. `CheckoutSuccessCallback` is called when the user has completed a checkout successfully.
+* `CheckoutSuccessCallback` is called when the user has completed a checkout successfully.
-3. `CheckoutCancelCallback` is called when the user cancels out of the checkout.
+* `CheckoutCancelCallback` is called when the user cancels out of the checkout.
-4. `CheckoutFailureCallback` is called when an error was encountered during the checkout.
+* `CheckoutFailureCallback` is called when an error was encountered during the checkout.
 The callback will be passed an instance of `ShopifyError` describing the issue.

 ```csharp